Fueling Your Mind: The Connection Between Fiber and Mental Health

 Embrace Beans, Peas and Lentils

-“Beans and lentils are easy additions to any recipe and can significantly boost your daily fiber intake and are rich in protein”, says Dr. Holes-Lewis.
+“Beans and lentils are easy additions to any recipe and can significantly boost your daily fiber intake and are rich in protein”, says Kummer.

 Fruits and Vegetables: Daily Essentials